Autism and ADHD Clinics

 - All of the measures will then be scored and interpreted.
-A report will be written detailing the results and whether or not you meet criteria for a diagnosis of ASC.
+A report will be written detailing the results and whether or not you meet criteria for a diagnosis of ASD.
 Recommendations about the next steps will be made.
 This involves considerable work ‘behind the scenes’ and is reflected in the costing of the assessment package.

 - Diagnostic Outcome session.
-This session is designed to share the outcome of diagnosis (whether or not you meet criteria for an ASC), go through the results of the assessment process as detailed in the report.
+This session is designed to share the outcome of diagnosis (whether or not you meet criteria for an ASD), go through the results of the assessment process as detailed in the report.
 Recommendations will be discussed and any changes to the report can be made.
 This report is then sent to you, the client.
 Further help and support that we are able to provide or help that can be provided by other services can also be discussed.